 where $\odot$ denotes the element-wise product (or Hadamard product).
 This again yields an unbiased estimator of $k$ without the need to perform computations in the $p_1p_2$-dimensional feature space.
 While this simple tensor sketching method works sufficiently well for our purposes, its approximation properties are suboptimal and can be improved with a more complicated sketching method \citep{ahle_oblivious_2020}. \end{enumerate}

-In the kernel $k_{\mathrm{grad}\to\rp{p}\to\post{\Xtrain, \sigma^2}}$, the inclusion of random projections can be considered a further approximation to the posterior predictive distribution for Bayesian NNs.
+In the kernel $k_{\mathrm{grad}\to\rp{p}\to\post{\Xtrain, \sigma^2}}$, the inclusion of sketching can be considered a further approximation to the posterior predictive distribution for Bayesian NNs.
 In this context, a different sketching method has been proposed by \cite{sharma_sketching_2021}.
-It is also possible to sketch kernels with infinite-dimensional feature space \citep[see e.g.][]{kar_random_2012, zandieh_scaling_2021, han_random_2021}, but such kernels are less relevant in our case.
+It is also possible to apply sketching to kernels with infinite-dimensional feature space \citep[see e.g.][]{kar_random_2012, zandieh_scaling_2021, han_random_2021}, but such kernels are less relevant in our case.